-Sudan’s PM presents peace plan to the UNSC to end his country’s brutal war
+Sudan’s PM presents peace plan to UNSC as fighting rages

 On the sidelines of the meeting, Elizondo asked Idris whether his proposal was realistic, in response to concerns raised privately by a number of UNSC members.

 “I think so.
-It is realistic, it is doable, it is possible,” the Sudanese leader said.
+It is realistic, it is doable, it is possible,” the prime minister said.

 But UAE Ambassador Mohamed Abushahab also backed the Quad’s humanitarian truce proposal, saying there was an immediate opportunity to get aid to Sudanese civilians in desperate need.